Sienci-Labs/Resources/superlongboard/slb-upgrading-test.md

 ---
-title: Upgrading to SLB Test
+title: ytsb Upgrading to SLB Test
 menu_order: 4
 post_status: draft
 post_excerpt: Time to power up!
 Steps on how to upgrade your LongMill CNC or other CNC machine from your old control system to the SuperLongBoard.